-In a future post, and as part of a paper I've only just begun to organize, I will talk a bit more about the experiences and character of the sailors who fought and died alongside their lobsterback comrades, but for now we know all we need to know for this absolutely fascinating document:
+In the future I will talk a bit more about the experiences and character of the sailors who fought and died alongside their lobsterback comrades, but for now I'll just highlight this absolutely fascinating tidbit:

 RAN away from the Subscriber, living in Winchester Town, Frederick County, on Tuesday the 12th of August, a Servant Woman, named Hannah Wilson, about 30 Years of Age, of a middle Statue, good Complexion, born in Denmark, but speaks Low Dutch, and pretty good English ; and, it is supposed, she went away with some Sailors that were in the Battle on the Monongahela, and were going to their Ship at Hampton : She had on when she went away a blue quilted Petticoat, a white Flannel ditto, a red flower'd Jacket, and a white ditto, but no Shoes : it is suppos'd that she has dress'd herself in Sailor's Apparel, in Order to go to London with the said Sailors.
 Whoever will apprehend and secure the said Runaway, so that she may be had again, shall have Three Pistoles Reward, besides all reasonable Charges, paid by Henry Brinker.Among those sailors that survived the Battle of Monongahela (and the casualties were remarkably high) it appears discipline was lacking.
-Hannah willingly attaches herself to their mess and makes her way toward the sea to join them across the Atlantic.
-Whether she made it or not is unknown, but it is fascinating nonetheless that a woman in sailor's clothing was not confined to fiction.
+Hannah willingly attached herself to their mess and made her way toward the sea to join them across the Atlantic.
+I don't know yet if she made it aboard, but it is further evidence that a woman in sailor's clothing was not confined to fiction.